norswap/autumn/doc/autumn/guide/4-own-parsers.md

 [`Grammar#pos`]: ../API/grammar.md#pos

-For a parser to fail, it is only necessary for it to return `false` (remember it still needs to [revert all side-effects][transact]).
+For a parser to fail, it is only necessary for it to return `false` (remember it still needs to [revert all side effects][transact]).
 However, if you want the parser to be able to report that failure, you need to associate it a message with [`fail`].

 [transact]: 2-transactionality.md#the-transactionality-rule